4n54n/java_mysqlconnector/README.md

 column name : na

-note : in Libraries remove "mysql-connector-java-8.0.17/mysql-connector-java-8.0.17.jar" and add your mysql connector to library
+note : in Libraries remove "mysql-connector-java-8.0.17/mysql-connector-java-8.0.17.jar" and add your mysql connector to Library